hassansecfix/policy-edit/data/prompt.md

 - All other processing rules defined in the instructions

 **IMPORTANT**: Output ONLY the clean JSON structure.
 Do NOT include any internal validation results, processing details, or explanatory text outside the JSON.
 The response should start directly with the opening brace `{` and end with the closing brace `}`.

+## 🔍 FINAL VALIDATION STEP

+**Before you output the JSON, perform this final check:**

+1. Read every "replacement" field aloud in your mind
+2. If ANY sentence sounds awkward, unnatural, or grammatically incorrect, fix it immediately
+3. Ensure every sentence flows naturally and is grammatically perfect

+**ZERO TOLERANCE for grammatical errors.
+Perfect grammar is required for every single replacement.**

 Please analyze the provided files and generate the JSON customization instructions following the processing instructions format.